agnakro/gatling-tutorial/README.md

 Let's discuss marked points:

 	1. Selected HTTPS mode: Certificate Authority.
 	   That point was discussed in the previous section, but you can align with the example and check whether is the same.

 	2. Package: tutorial.
 	   Name of the package must be added, it's a name of your choice but remember to be specific when naming things.

 	3. Class Name: RecorderdSimulation.
 	   Default name of the simulation, this one is good therefore I don't change it.

 	4. Simulation folder.
 	   Path of the folder where simulations will be stored.

 	5. Filters section.
 	   Let's set up strategy of our recorder for 'BlackList First' and then select 'No static resources' button at the bottom.
 	   Blacklist column will be filled automatically.

 ## Recorded script

-Now, when we have all configured let's record the given scenario.
+Now, when we have all configured let's record the given steps.
 We're going to use [automationpractice website](http://automationpractice.com/index.php) witch is a mockup online shop.

-First select 'Start!' button on gatling GUI and execute the following steps:
+First select 'Start!' button on recorder GUI and execute:

+__The following scenario__

 |Step|Description                          |Expected Result                                      |
 |----|-------------------------------------|-----------------------------------------------------|